This site may contain affiliated links. Please see my disclosure to satisfy your curiosity.

 Now, uniforms are my favorite.
-I don’t particularly enjoy the box cut of a government uniform or their penchant for gunmetal grey but I do appreciate not have to spend money on work clothes.
-In my mind, if they want me to look a certain way then they better pay for that “conformed” image!
+I don’t particularly enjoy the box cut of a government uniform or their penchant for gunmetal grey but I do appreciate not spending money on work clothes.
+In my mind, if they want me to look a certain way then they should pay for all that grey!

-Of all the things!
-I get subsidized coffee.
+Of all the things, I get subsidized coffee too.
 It’s not quite free because I donate small amounts on an infrequent basis.
-Still, it is hot coffee that is available for those so lacking in connoisseur taste buds.
+Still, it is hot coffee that is available compliments of work.

-Truthfully, I have a hard time telling the difference between good and bad coffee probably because its more cream and sugar than coffee but in the end, it’s just another way that this position increases my income.
+Actually, I have a hard time telling the difference between good and bad coffee because its more cream and honey than coffee but in the end, it’s just another way this position increases my income.

-Quitting my job during a pandemic is not ideal but if the opportunity is better financially, I found it best to take the plunge.
-The dividends from my new opportunity were substantial and, quite frankly, delightful.
+Quitting my job during a pandemic was not ideal.
+However, the opportunity was better financially for little and big reasons.
+I took a chance.
+The rewards from this opportunity were noticeable and, quite frankly, delightful.

-When the world is experiencing a horror-filled roller coaster at a theme park called COVID-19, the best you can do is buckle in, look forward to the euphoric highs, scream at the top of your lungs when it’s scary, and hope for a smooth finish.
+When the world is experiencing a horror-filled roller coaster at a theme park called COVID-19, the best I can do is buckle in, look forward to the euphoric highs, scream at the top of my lungs when it’s scary, and hope for a smooth finish.